 Ethos and Practice

-I live and work from a sex positive perspective, embracing and integrating my shadow, respecting my own choices and the choices of others and doing what I can to promote healthier attitudes, perspectives, belief and behaviour around all aspects of sex and sexuality.
+I live and work from a sex positive perspective, embracing and integrating my shadow, respecting my own choices and the choices of others and doing what I can to promote healthier attitudes, perspectives, beliefs and behaviours around all aspects of sex and sexuality.

 My fundamental values are non-judgement, compassion, integrity, honesty, professionalism, consent, autonomy, respect, curiosity, generosity, openness, trust, fun, sensuality, learning and pleasure.